Everyone’s talking about co-production – what is it?

 The concept of co-production means that all parties need to be involved in the planning, design and delivery throughout the process.

 Cambridgeshire co-produced their own charter to underpin how co-production would work here.

 Co-production can be seen in Cambridgeshire and Peterborough’s new SEND Pledge – both in the co-production of the document and in the ‘do nothing without me’ commitment.

 Pinpoint has produced it own training materials to support co-production

 ‘Co-production is about developing equal partnerships between the people who use services and their carers, and those who run them.
 It’s a subtle but effective methodology for engaging closely with the end-user from the beginning, on a basis of mutual respect.
 It can be used to overcome barriers, manage expectations and solve complex problems.’
 Contact A Family

-Contact a Family have produced parent carer information about co-production
+Contact a Family have produced a parent carer participation page that includes information about co-production.